charles-uno/Bloodlines/05_action_resolution.md

 ## Confrontations

-(Updated to here. -Charles)

-During physical confrontations, Bloodlines becomes somewhat more structured.
-Play proceeds in rounds, the table is divided into **zones**, and PCs and NPCs are represented within those zones by miniatures.

-As combat begins, the GM will sketch out the area surrounding the PCs and divide it into zones.
-In general, a zone's width should be the distance a PC can move in a few moments – about five armspans on flat ground, and less in the presence of obstacles and difficult terrain.
-Miniatures are used to illustrate which PCs and NPCs are in each zone.

-Any two characters in the same zone are close.
-They can speak to one another, attack one another with melee weapons, and so on.
-Characters can shout into adjacent zones and attack with ranged and thrown weapons.
-Characters in non-adjacent zones may be aware of one another, but cannot otherwise interact.

-Each round, the players and the GM each take a turn, with the GM's turn being last.
-The turns may be taken in any order, though clockwise around the table is recommended.
+During confrontations play in Bloodlines becomes somewhat more structured.
+Rather than having each player participate conversationally, play is divided into rounds.
+During each round play proceeds clockwise around the table, with the GM's turn being last.

-Note that a character does not get a turn unless they were aware of the confrontation at the beginning of the round.
-For example, if the PCs are caught unaware in an ambush, only the GM would take a turn in the first round – PCs would not be allowed to act until the second round, because they were not aware of the confrontation until after the first round started.
+A PC or NPC can only act if they were aware of the confrontation at the beginning of the round.
+For example, if the PCs are caught unaware by an ambush, only the GM would take a turn in the first round.
+Players would take their first turns in the second round, because they were not aware of the confrontation until after the first round started.

+This structure applies to physical confrontations (such as combat) as well as social ones (such as arguments or negotiations).
+However, it should be noted that social confrontations are often best modeled as a back-and-forth between one PC and one NPC, rather than an ensemble affair.
+If four PCs surround an NPC and all yell arguments simultaneously, the NPC is likely to flee or call in some guards rather than participate!

-On each **player's turn**, that player plays out a few moments of their PC's actions.
-They may move their PC to an adjacent zone, and may be prompted by the GM for a single roll.
-The roll must make narrative sense – a player engaged in a grapple cannot move freely, of course.
-Furthermore, the GM should take the PC's move into account when gauging the difficulty of the player's roll for the turn.
-Beheading a zombie may be Ordinary when the characters are situated on level ground, Remarkable as the character charges through the undergrowth, Incredible as the PC climbs their way up a steep cliff, and Legendary if the PC is diving sword-first across a chasm.
+On each **player's turn**, that player narrates a few moments of their PC's actions.
+The turn culminates when the GM prompts the player for a roll.
+The level of the roll, and the bloodline score used for it, should holistically represent the entirety of the player's turn.
+For example, if a PC wants to stealthily approach an NPC from behind, then brain them with a hammer, the GM must choose whether to have the player roll Goblin (for sneaking) or Dwarf (for a melee attack).

-On the **GM's turn**, the GM moves NPCs and prompts the players for rolls in response to NPC actions taken against them.
-Each NPC generally prompts a single roll, though this need not strictly be the case.
-A cerberus may bite with all three of its heads, for example, so the GM would prompt a player to roll three times.
-Similarly, a dragon surrounded by PCs may lash out with its claws, tail, etc, prompting rolls from multiple players.
+On the **GM's turn**, the GM may prompt each player for a single roll in response to NPC actions taken against them.
+The level of this roll depends not only on the level of the NPCs acting against the PCs, but also how many there are – a PC who allows themselves to be surrounded by Minor NPCs may be forced to defend themselves with a Significant or even Incredible roll!
+Note also that multiple PCs may be forced to defend themselves against the same NPC; a dragon surrounded by PCs may lash out with its claws, tail, teeth, etc.

-Rolls during combat work the same way as rolls outside of combat, with one quick caveat: for each success on a player's turn, or for each failed roll on the GM's turn, the only allowed effects on a PC or an NPC are to inflict a single wound or to make that character unready.
-That is, a failed roll to defend could result in a wound being inflicted on a PC, or that PC being made unready; a single success on a PC's roll to attack could inflict a wound on an NPC or make them unready; two successes can inflict two wounds on NPCs, wound an NPC and make an NPC unready, or make two NPCs unready; etc.
+Rolls during a confrontation work in the same way as any other roll, with one quick caveat.
+For each failed roll on the GM's turn, the PC may suffer only a single wound; similarly, for each success on a player's turn, only a single wound may be inflicted on an NPC.
+If there are multiple successes, they may be distributed however the player chooses.
+Two successes can inflict two wounds on a single NPC or a single wound to each of two NPCs, for example.

-**Unreadiness** is a catchall term to indicate that a PC or NPC is at a momentary disadvantage.
-Just as inflicting a wound is how the rules show that a character has been hit by a sword or weakened by a poison, unreadiness is how they show that they have been distracted, disarmed, etc. Unreadiness is indicated by turning the unready character's miniature on its side – note that the miniatures of unconscious or dead characters should be removed from the table entirely to avoid ambiguity.

-While unready, a PC or NPC suffers a one-difficulty-step penalty to all rolls.
-That is, if a PC is knocked prone, Ordinary parries would instead be rolled at Remarkable difficulty (until the PC stands up).
-Similarly, if a taunt catches an NPC's attention, an attack against them that would normally have required a Incredible roll would be made at Remarkable difficulty instead (until the NPC takes a moment to clear their head).

-A PC or NPC recovers from unreadiness by skipping their turn.
-That means if an NPC is made unready by a PC, each other PC has a moment to take advantage of the situation before the NPC can recover.
-NPCs can take advantage of the same opportunity when a PC is made unready, of course; for this reason, being surrounded by multiple enemies is very dangerous!
+Rolls can have other effects besides inflicting wounds, of course.
+PCs and NPCs may want to restrain or disarm their opponents, flip over a table to create a barricade, yell distractingly to shift a character's attention, or use soft words to de-escalate the confrontation.
+Such actions can affect the behaviors of NPCs, even removing them from the confrontation, and affect the difficulties of future rolls.

+Note that there is no formal tracking of time or distance in Bloodlines, even during a confrontation.
+The actions of PCs and NPCs should be governed primarily by what is exciting and interesting, with realism being a secondary concern.
+Each turn within a round happens (more or less) simultaneously, even if some actions would realistically take longer than others.
+The relative positions of PCs and NPCs are only set to the degree that the players and GM narrate them.

+Both are handled holistically.
+Players may assess their relative positions, and the positions of the NPCs, by asking the GM for details and narrating their own movement.
+Each round within a turn happens (more or less) simultaneously, even if some actions would realistically take much longer than others.
+Players should not